hyeonghong90/ds-hw/wrangling/README.md

 form to start asking very simple questions.
 We'll start asking more complicated questions very soon!

 The data for this assignment are messy.
 Part of this assignment is learning how to deal with this messiness.
 You're not allowed to change the underlying data, but you may have to resort to hacks to resolve issues with the data.

 This homework should not be very difficult if you can program in Python.
 If this homework is particularly challenging, you may not have enough of a programming background for the course and need to quickly get up to speed or consider another course.

-This program will be autograded.
-That means that it's important to not change function names and to not add additional functionality that may improve the program but produce different results.
-Make sure that your unit tests pass.
+You do not have to use the functions provided in the template file if you feel they are not helpful to you.
+However, you must produce the CSV file exactly as this program does to submit to Kaggle.
+If you do use the functions provided in the template file, you want to make sure the unit tests pass.

 This what a successful set of unit tests will look like:

     $ python3 tests.py